-The list below represents a number of warning signs for depression:
+The list below presents a number of warning signs for depression:

 Your doctor will want to assess the ways in which depression is affecting your daily functioning, and how severely.
-They are likely to ask you a number of questions about the changes you have noticed, and how long these changes have been happening for.
+They are likely to ask you a number of questions about the changes you have noticed, and how long these changes have been taking place.
 Your completed Take Action worksheet will help you prepare for this discussion.
 Doctors really understand that putting your feelings into words can be difficult, and having something written down in preparation can help make it that little bit easier.

-- During the last month, have you often been bothered by feeling down, depressed or hopeless?
+- During the last month, have you often been bothered by feeling down, empty or hopeless?

 - During the last month, have you often been bothered by having little interest or pleasure in doing things?

 Try also to provide very specific recent information too.
-Think back over the most recent two weeks and record how often you have experienced each of the warning signs relevant to you.
+Think back over the past 2-3 weeks and record on paper how often you have experienced each of the above warning signs relevant to you.

 If, having read this information, you believe you might be struggling with depression, then it is important to seek help.
 Depression reinforces itself in a downward spiral of worsening mood, and can be a serious and dangerous condition if left untreated.